harrytruman/network-config/README.md

 Although templates are quick and easy to create or convert, at the end of the day, you'll ultimately be responsible for determining how/when/where certain changes are being made.
 If you're managing devices like cattle, this may well be the easiest approach to get started with.

-However, you may eventually run into a situation where you need to add/remove AAA/ACL lines in specific orders, orchestrate numerous interface changes, or any number of other situations where simple config templates aren't quite enough.
+However, you may eventually run into a situation where you need to add/remove AAA/ACL lines in specific orders, orchestrate numerous interface changes, or any number of other situations where simple config templates won't quite be enough.
 Perhaps your configuration variations span Cisco, Arista, Juniper, or any of the other dozens of network vendors that you may be managing?

 Ansible's [Network Resource Modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html) are the solution to managing device states across different devices and different device types.
 NRMs already have the logic built in to know how config properties need to be orchestrated in which specific ways, and these modules know how to run the behind-the-scenes commands that get you the desired configuration state.